September 15 to 21

 This is a series of songs and short stories about people falling in love and that special magic moment- but also how it all ends up.
 Tickets $49.90 and bookings on 8065 7337.
 Bookings online

-When and where: Hayes Theatre Greenknowe Street Potts Point Sept 10- October 5 evenings at 7.30pm.
+When and where: Hayes Theatre Greenknowe Street Potts Point on now till October 5 evenings at 7.30pm.
 Saturday matinee at 2pm.
 Sunday at 1pm and 5pm

 Hazelhurst Regional Gallery: South